-Yes, all students who successfully participate in FIGS will receive one credit, which counts towards graduation.
-If you do not come to class and fail to complete the minimum assignments, you may receive no credit in the course.
+Yes, all students who successfully complete a FIGS course will receive one credit toward graduation.
+If you do not come to class and fail to complete the minimum assignments, you may receive a “No credit” grade in the course.
 FIGS do not satisfy specific core curriculum requirements.

 Can I drop my FIGS?